meilisearch/documentation/learn/advanced/pagination.md

 ## Recommended: Previous and next buttons

-Using previous and next buttons for pagination means that users can easily page through results, but don't have the ability to jump to an arbitrary results page.
+Using previous and next buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.

 ![Placeholder image for prev/next interface]()